 - Pros: Wider tires for a stable, well-balanced ride; flat handlebars for more comfortable, upright riding position that's more visible in traffic; tires are generally more resistant to flats than road tires; adapts easily to any road or off-road commuting conditions.

-- Cons: Heavier, with greater rolling resistance than road bikes (this is more of a factor on long commutes).
+- Considerations: Heavier, with greater rolling resistance than road bikes (this is more of a factor on long commutes).

 It's Good to Be Comfortable

 You don't need special clothes to be a bike commuter.
-But if your commute is longer than 3 or 4 miles, investing in some cycling shorts with chamois padding can make the ride a lot more pleasant.
+But if your commute is long, investing in some cycling shorts with chamois padding can make the ride a lot more pleasant.
+Bike liner shorts are popular options because they can be worn underneath your street or work clothes; they provide padding while helping to control sweat.
 Shorts are available in both the sleek, body-hugging road-racing style or the looser, laid back mountain-bike style.
 A moisture-wicking top is also a good choice.
 It will help keep you cool and dry when it's warm.

 Protect Your Head